-The church of St. Peter and St. Mary Magdalene has been in Fordham since before 1200, we don't know the exact date of its founding.
-It is mentioned in 13th century documents so was up and running by then.
-Initially the church was part of the monastic foundation of Fordham Abbey until the abbey was dissolved in the 16th century.
-From then on it has served as the parish church for Fordham.
-In the 19th and early twentieth centuries much was done to beautify the church.
+The church of St. Peter and St. Mary Magdalene has been in Fordham since before 1200 (we don't know the exact date of its founding).
+It is however mentioned in 13th century documents so it was up and running by then.
+Initially, the church was part of the monastic foundation of Fordham Abbey until the abbey was dissolved in the 16th century.
+From then on, it has served as the parish church for Fordham.
+In the 19th and early twentieth centuries, much was done to beautify the church.
 The roof, stained glass and the internal paintings were all completed in this period.

 Today the church is part of group of churches covering Chippenham, Fordham, Isleham, Kennett and Snailwell known as "The Three Rivers Group".

 to watch Collective Worship delivered by Revd.
 David, Revd.
 Sue and Revd.
 Anna - these form part of our weekly Collective Worship in school.